 After 23 years at the Holiday Inn on Virginia Ave. in Atlanta, Georgia, MOTAG-South moved it's meeting around the corner to the Renaissance hotel in August of 1996.

-In 2016 MOTAG-South is proud to have Sam Caldwell, Sun Machinery and Joanne Turnell, as Meeting Coordinator and Secretary.
+MOTAG-South is proud to have Sam Caldwell, Sun Machinery and Joanne Turnell, as Meeting Coordinator and Secretary.
 The group continues to meet annually and recently introduced corporate sponsors and tables top exhibits, making MOTAG - the Pulp and Paper Industry's largest not for profit industry event to still be run by volunteers.

 In 2020 MOTAG-South continues to grow, our attendees have surpassed 250 people, our sponsor have grown to 39. tables.
 In 2020, Alastair Twaddle of International Paper retired from his position as Scholarship Chairman.
 We welcome Dave Stanley of WestRock, West Point, Virginia to the position of Scholarship Chairman.